-Patriots owner Robert Kraft arrested on sex crime charges in Florida
+Police: Patriots owner Robert Kraft to be charged with soliciting prostitute in FL

-(Gray News) – Robert Kraft, the billionaire owner of the New England Patriots, has been arrested on charges of soliciting another to commit prostitution, according to a report from WPTV.
+(Gray News) – Robert Kraft, the billionaire owner of the New England Patriots, is facing two counts of soliciting another to commit prostitution, according to a report from WPTV.

+Jupiter Police Chief Daniel Kerr confirmed he will be arrested and said there is video evidence.

+The active warrant is being handled by the state attorney’s office, TC Palm reported.

 Kraft, 77, is the founder, chairman and CEO of The Kraft Group, a holding company of his various businesses.